 Many new investors are confused by the difference between American Eagle Gold Proofs and American Eagle gold bullion coins.

-Fitting American Eagle Gold Bullion Coins into a Portfolio
+American Eagle Gold Bullion Coins in a Portfolio

 Most investors interested in this particular venue of capital allocation will probably be better off buying American Eagle gold bullion coins and place them in a safety deposit box at their local bank.